-Water Wisteria is an excellent pick for the first time goldfish tank keeper, as it is very undemanding, easy to care for and forgiving of beginner mistakes.
-It does, however, require the addition of an iron-rich fertilizer for the tank, and a general substrate fertilizer with CO2.
+Water Wisteria is an excellent pick for the first time goldfish keeper.
+It is very undemanding, easy to care for and forgiving of beginner mistakes.
+The plant looks best when placed in the middle of the tank.

 Keeping Water Wisteria with goldfish

-Where to buy Water Wisteria
+Where to buy it

-As Water Wisteria is also a popular plant within the tropical freshwater aquarium, it is important to ensure that you either buy a plant that has been kept in coldwater already.
+Water Wisteria is a popular plant within the tropical freshwater aquarium.
+Therefore, it’s worth taking care to buy a plant that has been kept in coldwater already.

-Water Wisteria usually retails for around $3 for a rooted cutting, or around $5-$6 for a potted plant.
+Water Wisteria usually retails for around $3 for a rooted cutting.
+Or around $5-$6 for a potted plant.